htmlcoderexe/Boten-Dana/sequences/format.md

 2. The time to keep the message before deleting, in seconds. -1 keeps the message indefinitely.
 3. A tag to apply to the sent message.

+### ``reply_pool``

+Responds to the message using a saved message from a message pool.

+Parameters:

+1. *Message Pool* name.
+2. The time to keep the message before deleting, in seconds. -1 keeps the message indefinitely.
+3. A tag to apply to the sent message.

 ### ``fmt_list``